Residential Substance Use Disorder Treatment for Adults

 The Centers for Medicare and Medicaid Services granted the Department the authority to reimburse for therapeutic services associated with residential substance use disorder treatment levels of care through its 1115 HealthChoice Waiver Renewal.

-Provider Service Requirements
+Provider Service Requirements and Enrollment

-Prior to applying to become a Maryland Medicaid Residential Substance Use Disorder Treatment provider, please review the associated provider and service requirements:
+Prior to applying to become a Maryland Medicaid Residential Substance Use Disorder Treatment provider, please review the associated provider and service requirements.